CS-Outreach-Session/Cyber-Hygiene/README.md

 # Cyber-Hygiene
 ## Overview of the session

 * This session will train and engage students to think proactively about cybersecurity, cyber threats, cybercrimes and impprove their understanding of online security.
-   - Students will be involved in the discussion on social engineering, the right tools and methods for cyber hygiene.
+   - Students will participate in a discussion about social engineering and the best tools and approaches for maintaining cyber hygiene.
-   - General methods and practices of keeping safe and secure online, creating and managing strong password.
+   - General methods and practices of keeping safe and secure online.
    - Methods of detecting and reporting cyber harassment.

 * Students will also perform some exercises using specialised equipment for various cyber hygiene activities including:
      - Understanding keystroke injection attacks to execute payloads into network systems.
-     - Attacking and monitoring keyboard inputs to observe user keystrokes.
+     - Observing user keystrokes by attacking and monitoring keyboard inputs.

 ## Requirements